pull

 - I'll have to pull a part number for that.

-- 2006, Michael Bellomo, Joel Elad, How to Sell Anything on Amazon...and Make a Fortune!
+- 2006, Michael Bellomo, Joel Elad, How to Sell Anything on Amazon...and Make a Fortune!:

 - They'll go through their computer system and pull a report of all your order fulfillment records for the time period you specify.

-- (transitive, informal) To do or perform.
+- (transitive, informal) To do or perform, especially something seen as negative by the speaker.

 - He regularly pulls 12-hour days, sometimes 14.